corlettim/megancorletti/content/blog/2019-01-15-the-butler.md

 ---
 Oh hello there!
 How's it going?
 My name is Megan Corletti!
 I am currently a Junior at Allegheny College.
 I am a computer science major with a Math and Education double minor.
-My life is hectic but if you take a peep at my tags below, they will give you a hint that I give love and smiles to everything I do.
+My life is hectic but if you take a peek at my tags below, they will give you a hint that I give love and smiles to everything I do.
 Below is the story of just how I got involved with Computer Science and how it became an essential part of my career.